DZDomi/ethereum-nodes-example/readme.md

 ### Deployment

 The terraform components need to be run in a specific order, because some components depend on others.
-The order of the deployments units is the following:
+The order of the deployment units is the following:

 * `networking` (apply time approx: 2-3 minutes)
 * `ecr` (apply time approx: 30 seconds)